MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/approval-delegation-out-of-office.md

 This workshop module will provide step-by-step instructions for defining delegated approvers and handling out of office approvers.
 You will learn how to configure the basic settings of the Business Approval Management application to set delegate approvers, as well as how to handle out of office approvers using the Approvals kit.
 By the end of this module, you should have a good understanding of how to manage delegate approvers and out of office settings using the Power Platform Approvals Kit.

+> NOTE: Further information on [out of office and delegation](../../setup-out-of-office-and-delegation.md) is available for reference.

 ## Delegation

 One key element of the Approvals kit is the ability to specify delegate approvers in the event that you are out of the office or on holiday.
 This ensures that the approval process can continue smoothly even if the primary approver is unavailable.